19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (2) Each institutional member of a primary society shall have such number of votes and such voting powers as are provided by the by-laws.

-(3) In a secondary society or in the apex organisation, each member shall have as many votes as may be provided by the by-laws of the secondary society or the apex organisation.
+(3) In a secondary society or in an apex organisation, each member shall have as many votes as may be provided by the by-laws of the secondary society or the apex organisation.

 ### Restriction on shareholding